 Annual Action Plans provide a concise summary of the actions and activities to address the priority needs and specific goals identified by the Consolidated Plan, along with the specific federal and non-federal monetary resources that will be used each year.

 The Participation Plan provides strategies for community participation in the planning processes of HUD-related documents and plans, such as the Consolidated Plan, Action Plans, Assessment of Fair Housing, and the Consolidated Annual Performance and Evaluation Report (CAPER).

 Assessment of Fair Housing Program

-Federal and state laws provide that it is unlawful “to discriminate against any person in the terms, conditions, privileges of sale or rental of a dwelling, or in the provision of services or facilities in connection therewith, because of race, color, religion, sex, marital statues, handicap, national origin or ancestry.”
+Federal and state laws provide that it is unlawful “to discriminate against any person in the terms, conditions or privileges related to the sale or rental of a dwelling, or in the provision of services or facilities in connection therewith, on the basis of race, color, religion, sex, familial status (i.e. families with children or same sex couples), disability, national origin or ancestry.”
 The County of San Luis Obispo, in coordination with California Rural Legal Assistance (CRLA), strives to reduce housing discrimination in the housing rental, sales, lending, and insurance markets in compliance with the Fair Housing Act.